glouppe/info8010-deep-learning/lecture3.md

 The dilation modulates the expansion of the kernel support by adding rows and columns of zeros between coefficients.

-Having a dilation coeffient greater than one increases the units receptive field size without increasing the number of parameters.
+Having a dilation coefficient greater than one increases the units receptive field size without increasing the number of parameters.

 .center[
 .width-45[![](figures/lec3/dilation.gif)]